dhxsy1994/riscv-mini-dfc/README.md

 # riscv-mini-dfc

 Author: Hessen Du (258414420@qq.com)  Donggyu Kim (dgkim@eecs.berkeley.edu)

 Owner: SKT-CPUOS

-`riscv-mini` is a simple RISC-V 3-stage pipeline written in Chisel.
+`riscv-mini-dfc` is a simple RISC-V 3-stage pipeline written in Chisel.
 It has been a crucial example in various project developments, including [Chisel3](https://github.com/ucb-bar/chisel3.git), [FIRRTL](https://github.com/ucb-bar/firrtl.git), [Strober](https://bar.eecs.berkeley.edu/projects/strober.html), simulation and verification methodologies.
 It implements RV32I of the User-level ISA Version 2.0 and the Machine-level ISA of the Privileged Architecture Version 1.7.
 Unlike other simple pipelines, it also contains simple instruction and data caches.

+Note that a real-world processor is not the goal of `riscv-mini-dfc`.
 This repo is a extension of DFC runtime env.
 The goal is to demo a fast way to reduce Thread context switching.

-Note that a real-world processor is not the goal of `riscv-mini`.
 It is developed as an intermediate example before diving into [rocket-chip](https://github.com/freechipsproject/rocket-chip).

 ## Datapath Diagram
 ![pipeline](pipleline-modified.png)